ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsCommonSettingsApi.md

 <a id="deleteportalcolortheme"></a>
 # **DeletePortalColorTheme**
-> CustomColorThemesSettingsWrapper DeletePortalColorTheme (int? id = null)
+> CustomColorThemesSettingsWrapper DeletePortalColorTheme (int id)

 Deletes the portal color theme with the ID specified in the request.